ucb-rit/savio-training-intro-fall-2022/intro.md

 # iPyParallel

-We need to import python and make sure iPyParallel is up to date.
+We need to import python if using command line

 ```
 module load python/3.7
-pip install --user ipyparallel --upgrade
 ```

 Next we can start iPython and set up a cluster